Slope Model

 Slope failure through fracture of intact rock bridges modeled with Slope Model; black dots indicate stress-induced cracks (Lorig et al., 2010).

-Slope Model Updates
+Slope Model Software Downloads

 Latest News